carlhub/sign-in/README.md

-# sign-in
+# Sign-In

 The `sign-in` application is a simple front-end application that runs on a mobile device, e.g., an iPad or an Android tablet that communicated with a back-end database.
 This application is used as a kiosk device to collect information on visitors for a corporation.

 ## Nonfunctional Requirements
 Design & Tool Selection Analysis

-This applicattion utilizes the MEAN (MongoDB, AngularJS, Express, Node.js) Web Development Framework.
+This applicattion utilizes the **MEAN** (MongoDB, AngularJS, Express, Node.js) Web Development Framework.
 Instead of AngularJS, Vue.js is used.

-Framework Evaluation
+**MongoDB** was chosen because it is scalable and much simpler to deply than traditional SQL databases.
+MongoDB allows for fast and flexible creation data schema.
+Administrators may easily expand data requirements by adding more fields.
+Designers may also change the data type for integrity reasons.
+Some fields may become necessary and MongoDB allows developers to easily adjust contraints.

-Document Evaluation
+For Project Documentation the simple **md** markdown is perferct to simple and easy to access information.

-NodeJS
+To create this login **Node.js** was utilized because it is build from JavaScript which makes it perfect for web environments.
+Node.js is event-driven, non-blocking as well as lightweight and efficient.
+One big advantage of Node.js is its lage package ecosystem beause it is one of the biggest in the open source world.

-MongoDB
+Vue.js

 ## Installaction Instructions